Peace negotiations in the Russo-Ukrainian war (2022–present): Thirty-day ceasefire proposal

-On 11 March, U.S. and Ukrainian officials met in Jeddah, Saudi Arabia, during which Ukraine accepted the U.S.'s proposal for a 30-day ceasefire.
-As part of the agreement, the Trump administration resumed all military aid and intelligence sharing with Ukraine, while Rubio said that a peace agreement now relied on Russia's approval of the ceasefire, saying that "The ball is now in their court."
-Pro-Kremlin Russian Senator Konstantin Kosachev responded by saying that "Russia is advancing [on the battlefield], so it will be different with Russia.
+On 11 March, US and Ukrainian officials met in Jeddah, Saudi Arabia.
+Ukraine accepted the US plan for a 30-day ceasefire, which European leaders had proposed in London.
+As part of the plan, the Trump administration resumed all military aid and intelligence sharing with Ukraine, while Rubio said that a peace agreement now relied on Russia's approval of the ceasefire, saying "The ball is now in their court."
+Pro-Kremlin Russian senator Konstantin Kosachev responded that "Russia is advancing [on the battlefield], so it will be different with Russia.
 Any agreements should be on our terms, not American."
-President Zelenskyy's chief of staff Andriy Yermak said after the U.S.–Ukraine summit in Jeddah that "the key is now in Russia's hands.
+Zelenskyy's chief of staff Andriy Yermak said after the Jeddah summit that "the key is now in Russia's hands.
 And the whole world will see who truly wants peace and who only talks about it."
-Macron, Starmer and other European leaders welcomed the agreement between the United States and Ukraine for a 30-day ceasefire in Ukraine.
+Macron, Starmer and other European leaders welcomed the plan for a 30-day ceasefire.

-On 13 March, Putin stated there were issues which needed to be solved before Russia could agree to the proposed ceasefire, effectively rejecting the proposal.
+On 13 March, Putin stated there were issues which needed to be solved before Russia could agree to a ceasefire, effectively rejecting it.
 Later the same day, US Envoy Witkoff met with Putin in Moscow.

-Energy infrastructure strike moratorium
+Energy infrastructure ceasefire

-On 18 March, following a phone conversation between Trump and Putin, Russia agreed to stop attacking Ukrainian energy infrastructure for one month, with exact conditions unclear as of 26 March.
+On 18 March, following a phone conversation between Trump and Putin, Russia agreed to stop attacking Ukrainian energy infrastructure for one month, with the ceasefire terms unclear.

-Based on Ukraine and Russia public statements, they appear to agree that a ceasefire on strikes against energy infrastructure is active as of 25 March.
-Russian officials are claiming that Russia adheres to ceasefire as of 18 March, immediately after Putin's order.
-Ukrainian officials state that ceasefire on energy and Black Sea strikes came into force after the publication of the joint US-Ukrainian statement on 25 March.
-As of 26 March, ceasefire agreements remain unpublished, and their terms and specifics remain unclear.
+Russian officials claimed that Russia abided by the ceasefire from 18 March, immediately after Putin's order.
+Ukrainian officials said the ceasefire began after the publication of the joint US–Ukrainian statement on 25 March.

-Although the conditions of ceasefire remain unclear, both Ukraine and Russia accused each other of ceasefire violations.
-Russia accused Ukraine of strikes on energy infrastructure at Kursk, Bryansk oblasts and Crimea during 25–26 March, though local governors did not reported strikes as they usually do.
-Ukraine accused Russia of striking civilian infrastructure almost every night since 18 March, with eight strikes against energy infrastructure, without detailing the damaged energy facilities.
-As of ISW report of 27 March, Russia intensified strikes against civilian and critical non-energy infrastructure "in recent days", launching, for example, a ballistic missile and 86 drones on the night of 26–27 March onto Ukraine, damaging civilian infrastructure, according to UAF.
+Both Ukraine and Russia accused each other of ceasefire breaches.
+Russia accused Ukraine of strikes on energy infrastructure in Kursk, Bryansk and Crimea during 25–26 March, though local governors did not report strikes.
+Ukraine accused Russia of striking civilian infrastructure almost every night since 18 March, with eight strikes against energy infrastructure, without detailing the damaged facilities.
+The ISW reported on 27 March that Russia had intensified strikes against civilian non-energy infrastructure "in recent days", launching, for example, a ballistic missile and 86 drones on the night of 26–27 March.

-The energy infrastructure agreement expired on 18 April and was not renewed.
+The energy infrastructure ceasefire ended on 18 April and was not renewed.